 The majority of our operations are based in the U.S., and accordingly, the majority of our transactions are denominated in U.S. dollars.
 However, we have foreign-based operations where transactions are denominated in foreign currencies and are subject to market risk with respect to fluctuations in the relative value of foreign currencies.
-Our primary foreign currency exposures relate to our short-term intercompany balances with our foreign subsidiaries and accounts receivable and cash valued in the United Kingdom in U.S. dollars or Euro.
-Our primary foreign subsidiaries have functional currencies denominated in the British pound and Euro, and foreign denominated assets and liabilities are remeasured each reporting period with any exchange gains and losses recorded in our consolidated statements of operations.
+Our primary foreign currency exposures relate to our short-term intercompany balances with our foreign subsidiaries and accounts receivable and cash valued in the United Kingdom in U.S. Dollars or Euros.
+Our primary foreign subsidiaries have functional currencies denominated in the British Pound and the Euro, and foreign denominated assets and liabilities are remeasured each reporting period with any exchange gains and losses recorded in our consolidated statements of operations.
 We continue to manage our foreign currency exchange exposure through frequent settling of intercompany account balances and by self-hedging movements in exchange rates between the value of the dollar and foreign currencies and the Euro and the British Pound.
-Although fluctuations in foreign exchange rates may impact reported revenues and expenses significantly, based on currency exposures existing at November 28, 2009, a hypothetical 10% movement in foreign exchange rates would not expose us to significant gains or losses in net earnings or cash flows.
+Holding all other variables constant, fluctuations in foreign exchange rates may impact reported revenues and expenses significantly, based on currency exposures at January 1, 2011.
+A hypothetical 10% movement in foreign exchange rates would have affected our income (loss) before provision for income taxes for the five weeks ended January 1, 2011 by approximately \$0.3 million.
+However, actual gains and losses in the future could differ materially from this analysis based on the timing and amount of both foreign currency exchange rate movements and our actual exposure.

 From time to time, we may use derivative instruments to manage the risk of exchange rate fluctuations.
-However, at November 28, 2009, we had no outstanding derivative instruments.
+However, at January 1, 2011, we had no outstanding derivative instruments.
 We do not use derivative instruments for trading or speculative purposes.